Director, Orvieto Musica

 Founder and director of Orvieto Musica, conductor Nyela Basney recently received critical acclaim for her debut with Light Opera Works when Chris Jones of the Chicago Tribune noted: “… the striking and lively baton of Nyela Basney, [who] shapes this orchestra rather more theatrically and zestfully than has recently been the case…” The Chicago Sun-Times added, of the same performances: “…and the glorious sound coming from the large orchestra under the baton of Nyela Basney combine[d] to give [this production] fiery intensity…”

 As Associate Conductor of the Shreveport Symphony Orchestra in the 1990’s, Miss Basney conducted over 60 concerts a season throughout northwest Louisiana.
-She has also guest conducted the Rochester Philharmonic Orchestra in a series of community concerts, and in a Gala Benefit Concert with Metropolitan Opera star Renée Fleming at the Eastman Theater.
+She has also guest conducted the American Symphony Orchestra at Avery Fisher Hall and Alice Tully Hall in New York, and the Rochester Philharmonic Orchestra in a series of community concerts, and in a Gala Benefit Concert with Metropolitan Opera star Renée Fleming, at the Eastman Theater.
 She served as cover conductor for John Nelson at the National Symphony and for Andrew Litton at the Dallas Symphony.

-Miss Basney recently gave recitals in Colorado and Illinois with noted Italian violinist Alessandro Cervo and returns to Sarajevo this Spring.
-She is currently Artistic Director of Opera at North Park University in Chicago.
-She attended the Eastman School of Music on a coveted Alumni Scholarship, receiving her undergraduate and graduate degrees with highest distinction.
+Miss Basney recently gave recitals in Colorado, Georgia and Illinois with noted Italian violinist Alessandro Cervo and served as a guest faculty member of the Chicago College of the Performing Arts at Roosevelt University in the Spring of 2020.
+She presents Trusted Alliance Master Classes in New York and Chicago and at universities around the country.
+Miss Basney attended the Eastman School of Music on a coveted Alumni Scholarship, receiving her undergraduate and graduate degrees with highest distinction.